City-of-Helsinki/drupal-helfi-rekry/README.md

 - Fallback view when JavaScript is not enabled can be found in the `/conf/cim` folder [here](https://github.com/City-of-Helsinki/drupal-helfi-rekry/blob/dev/conf/cmi/views.view.job_listing_search.yml).
 - The saved search feature _Hakuvahti_ uses a separate server and the code related to it can be found [here](https://github.com/City-of-Helsinki/helfi-hakuvahti).

+##### Common issues

+Sometimes on local the search dropdowns don't have any content.
+In this case usually running the indexing helps:

+1. Run `make shell` on the root of the project
+2. Inside the shell run `drush sapi-rt; drush sapi-c; drush sapi-i; drush cr` to clear the Elastic index and reindex it and clear Drupal caches after the indexing is done.
+3. Now retry the search dropdowns and they should have options.

 ### Custom media types

 #### Job listing image (job_listing_image)